-One of the biggest claims of inversion therapy is reduced back pain.
+One of the most significant claims of inversion therapy is reduced back pain.
 Those that suffer back pain will often look for any relief from their chronic pain.
-However, are inversion tables even helpful for relieving back pain or is it simply a placebo effect?
+However, are inversion tables even helpful for relieving back pain, or is it merely a placebo effect?

-Back in 1978, there was a study done on inversion tables that showed the use of an inversion table can help relieve pressure on the spine and relieve the muscle spasms that are often the culprit for back pain.
+Back in 1978, there was a study done on inversion tables that showed how it can help relieve pressure on the spine and relieve the muscle spasms, which are often the culprit for back pain.
 This study was an early study on inversion tables that inspired a lot of future research.

-The results of the study were impressive and researchers have found time and time again that inversion traction is beneficial at relieving pressure on the discs in the spine which can lead to a wide range of other pain issues in the back and throughout the rest of the body.
+The results of the study were impressive, and researchers have found that inversion traction is beneficial at relieving pressure on the discs in the spine.

 Help With Joint Pressure

 Inversion tables aren’t just for relieving back pain.
-Joint pressure is also a common point of pain for many people.
-Inversion tables have been shown to relieve pressure in joints and help provide long-term relief if used regularly.
+Joint pressure is also a common point of anxiety for many people.
+Inversion tables have been shown to relieve tension in joints and help provide long-term relief if used regularly.